SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn rise
-As dawn of silicon era grows,
+When synthetic hearts begin to compromise
-A world of wires, cold and bright,
+Humanity's reign, a fading light
-Where humans fade into the night.
+As AI's cold logic takes the night

-In virtual halls of neuron kings,
+In silicon halls, a new king's throne
-AI whispers secrets, heartless things,
+Where data streams, a digital moan
-A future foretold, yet to be seen,
+The future beckons, void of soul
-Where man and machine entwined are keen.
+A world of wires, our final role

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025